OutSystems/OutSystems.SetupTools/docs/Install-OSServer.md

 ## DESCRIPTION
 This will installs or updates the platform server.
-If the platform is already installed it will check if version to be installed is higher than the current one.
+If the platform is already installed, the function will check if version to be installed is higher than the current one and update it.
-If the platform is already installed with an higher version it will throw an exception.

 ## EXAMPLES